-Profile Design offers multiple sizes of no-frills E-Packs with an open top for easy access.
-Attaches to the top tube with four Velcro straps and is available in black, red or gray.
-Profile also has updated versions of their basic bento like the Aero E-Pack ($28), the ATTK S ($49), or if you have braze-on bolts already on your top tube, the super-sleek ATTK IC ($34).
+Profile Design offers multiple sizes of no-frills E-Packs.
+Attaches to the top tube with Velcro straps.
+Profile also has updated versions of their basic bento, like the ATTK S ($49), or if you have braze-on bolts already on your top tube, the super-sleek ATTK IC ($34).

 Though it’s one of the more pricier options on the list, the FuelCell is certainly one of the more innovative.
 The box itself can be attached either via velcro straps or bolted on directly (if you have braze-on bolts installed in your top tube), and it boasts a ton of space—enough for four 66g gels.
 The big sell on the FuelCell is that it uses a clever sliding door to secure and access whatever nutrition products you keep inside.
 One note: Unlike some bento boxes, it does not provide an option to store Di2 junction boxes.